Cataract (gray star)

 What is a cataract?

-A cataract is an eye disease in which the lens of the eye becomes clouded.
-This impairs the sufferer's vision.
-Then detail, in particular, can no longer be seen clearly.
+A cataract is an eye disease in which the lens of the eye becomes increasingly clouded.
+This impairs the vision.
+Minor details, in particular, can then no longer be seen clearly.
 An older popular term for cataract is “gray star”.

 The disease is called “gray star” because the lens is gray and those affected more severely often develop a stare.
-However, vision is only slightly affected in some people with a cataract.
+In some people with a cataract, vision is only slightly affected.
 In others the impairment is worse and they lose their sight quickly.
 How the disease progresses depends, for one thing, on the type of cataract.

-Cataracts usually occurs in the second half of a person's life.
-It is usually over-50s who get it.
-The risk increases over time: around 20 of every 100 people aged between 65 and 74 are affected.
+Cataracts usually occur in the second half of a person’s life, i.e. they generally affect the over-50s.
+The risk increases over time: around 20 of every 100 people aged between 65 and 74 have cataracts.
 In the case of over-74s the figure is over half.

 Cataracts are the main cause of blindness in developing countries.
-In industrialized countries far fewer people go blind as operations can often save the person's sight here.
+In industrialized countries, far fewer people go blind as an operation can often save the person’s sight.
 In this procedure, the clouded lens is removed and replaced by an artificial one.

 What causes a cataract?

-In some people the risk of suffering from a cataract is greater for hereditary reasons.
+In some people, the risk of suffering from a cataract is greater for hereditary reasons.
 The disease is very rarely congenital.
-It may be, for example, that a child is born with a cataract when the mother has been infected with measles or rubella during pregnancy.
+It may be, for example, that a child is born with a cataract when the mother has been infected with measles or rubella during the first weeks of pregnancy.

 The disease can also be the consequence of eye inflammations or eye injuries.
 Eye operations can also result in a cataract.
 The same applies to certain medications, for example cortisone, if it is used for lengthy periods.